 Before I talk about my new healthy hair routine I have to introduce my new holy grail product: Olaplex.
 My hairdresser recommended this treatment to me the first time I saw him and I’ve had it every time since.
 I’m completely obsessed and attribute so much of how much healthier my hair has become to this one product.

-My salon charges £15 for the treatment alone but I now have it as a standard part of my appointment.
-Olaplex also sell a take home formula which they name No3 for use once a week.
-This is slightly less concentrated but really has been doing amazing things for my hair.
-The No3 formula is £32 for 100ml which seems like a lot but honestly it’s so worth it and I’d really recommend trying it if you have colour treated hair.
+My salon charges £15 for the treatment alone and I now have it as a standard part of my appointment.
+Olaplex also sell a take home formula which they name No3.
+Its slightly less concentrated but using it once a week has really been doing amazing things for my hair.
+The No3 formula is £32 for 100ml.
+It seems like a lot, but honestly it’s so worth it and I’d really recommend it for colour treated hair.